SLEEP DISORDERS: SYMPTOMS, CAUSES AND TREATMENT IN INDIA

 Difficulty Falling Asleep

-Difficult falling asleep is one of the most often occurring symptoms of sleep disorders.
-Many people battle to fall asleep within thirty minutes or more of bedtime.
-This can cause anxiety and frustration, so aggravating the difficulty to fall asleep.
-Regular trouble starting sleep can point to insomnia or other underlying sleep disorders.
+Difficulty falling asleep is one of the most common symptoms of sleep disorders.
+Many people struggle to fall asleep within thirty minutes or more of bedtime, which often leads to anxiety and frustration that further aggravates the problem.
+Regular trouble initiating sleep may indicate insomnia or other underlying conditions.
+For effective solutions, Sleep Disorder Treatment in India offers expert guidance and therapies to address root causes and restore healthy sleep patterns..

 Frequent Nighttime Awakenings